Fibrocystic Breast Changes

 Grounding (Earthing)

-Spend at least 5 minutes per day standing barefoot on natural ground such as:
+Spend at least 5 minutes per day standing barefoot on natural ground such as

-- Grass
+Grass

-- Soil
+Soil

-- Sand
+Sand

-- Seawater
+Seawater

-- Grounding may support nervous system regulation and reduce inflammation.
+Grounding may support nervous system regulation and reduce inflammation.

 Infrared Sauna

-Regular infrared sauna sessions may assist with:
+Regular infrared sauna sessions may assist with

-- Circulation
+Circulation

-- Relaxation
+Relaxation

-- Cellular repair
+Cellular repair

 Traditional Sauna

-Sauna therapy can also support:
+Sauna therapy can also support

-- Sweating and detoxification
+Sweating and support normal detoxification pathways

-- Improved circulation
+Improved circulation

-- Stress reduction
+Stress reduction

-- Follow-Up
+Follow-Up

 This protocol should be followed for six months, after which a clinical review is recommended to evaluate progress and adjust the plan if necessary.